Students are encouraged to participate in a variety of academic, cultural, sporting and community focused activities.

 Student council

-Student leaders are elected from each year group to represent their cohort and oversee the operation of the student council in the school.
+Student leaders are elected from each home group to represent their house and oversee the operation of the student advisory council in the school.
 This group promotes student lead initiatives to develop and strengthen school and community spirit.
-Additional activities include, but are not limited to, programs identified by student groups such as World Vision 40 Hour Famine, Daffodil Day, Refugee Day, Community Connect, Multicultural week
+Additional activities include, but are not limited to, programs identified by student groups.

 Other